Lamb, Marte homer to lift Diamondbacks past Cardinals 4-2

+ST. LOUIS (AP) — Paul Goldschmidt had a chance to come through with a big hit against his old team.
+Arizona Diamondbacks reliever Yoan López made sure it didn’t happen.

-ST. LOUIS (AP) — Jake Lamb and Ketel Marte homered, Robbie Ray allowed just two hits over 6 1/3 innings, and the Arizona Diamondbacks beat the St. Louis Cardinals 4-2 on Friday night.
+Jake Lamb and Ketel Marte homered, Robbie Ray allowed just two hits over 6 1/3 innings, and the Diamondbacks beat the St. Louis Cardinals 4-2 on Friday night.

+After allowing an unearned run in the eighth, López faced Goldschmidt with two on and two out and the slugger standing at the plate representing the go-ahead run.
+But after a five-pitch at-bat, López got Goldschmidt to ground out to third to end the threat.

+“I think Paul is the right guy in the right spot at any time, any situation when the game’s on the line,” Diamondbacks manager Torey Lovullo said.
+“We made pitches when we had to.
+We executed, and got the big outs and that’s the name of the game.”

 Ray (7-6) struck out eight and walked two as the Diamondbacks won their fourth straight.
 He won back-to-back road starts for the first time since May 3-8 and improved to 9-0 when starting on six-plus days of rest dating back to 2015.